tyleragreen/history/README.md

 # Urban History
-I'm studying urban history and these are my notes.
-Focus will be placed on all financial aspects, particularly those of New York City and the [Metropolitan Transportation Authority](http://www.mta.info).
+This document accompanies my urban history studies.
+Focus will be placed on all financial aspects of public policy, particularly those of New York City and the [Metropolitan Transportation Authority](http://www.mta.info).
 ### Fare increases from 10 cents to 15 cents
 - Date: July 25, 1953
 - Legislature prohibits NYCTA running an operational deficit